“What’s the best way to learn new English vocabulary?”

 - Do I know the English names of all the vegetables?

 When you can’t think of a word, stop and look it up.
-Understand how to use it and practice it again the next time you visit the supermarket!
+Understand how to use it and practise it again the next time you visit the supermarket!

 8. Imitation and Shadowing

 Imitation and shadowing are great techniques to improve pronunciation and spoken English, but they’re also awesome for learning new vocabulary!
 Sign up for my free email lessons here to practise imitation and shadowing!
 Try it for yourself!